chtcenter/h/README.md

 'The Community Housing and Training (CHT) Program’s organization focused in three (3) major areas;'

--1.
-It **primarily provides a range of direct hands-on member services** including but not limited to counselling and referral on assisted housing, social security, skills training, educational services and healthcare;-
+'1.
+It **primarily provides a range of direct hands-on member services** including but not limited to counselling and referral on assisted housing, social security, skills training, educational services and healthcare;'

--2.
-It **fundamentally directed towards planning and development** with an emphasis on housing development, livelihood skills training and organizational development; and-
+'2.
+It **fundamentally directed towards planning and development** with an emphasis on housing development, livelihood skills training and organizational development; and'

--3.
-It importantly relates to **community and advocates** for issues important to the community and its members.-
+'3.
+It importantly relates to **community and advocates** for issues important to the community and its members.'

+# Goals

+'1.
+To provide assisted housing project to its members;'

+'2.
+To provide educational services outside of the formal school for the members to have a pre knowledge and skills in understanding the expected belief for their life;'

+'3.
+To be able to deliver the true message and expectations of the organization and to apply in their life;'

+'4.
+To provide the family members with occupational skills to augment the family income; and'

+'5.
+To be able to have a better understanding on the CHT program and resources and to take a model in leading and abiding the expected standard  norms in the community.'

+# Philosophy of Operation